How to Dispose of a Mattress Responsibly

 Signs that You Need to Replace Your Mattress

 - Your mattress exhibits visible signs of wearing.
-Aside from sagging, other signs of wearing include the presence of holes, ripping, too many stains, lumpiness, and more factors that cause discomfort.
+Aside from sagging, other signs of wear include the presence of holes, ripping, too many stains, lumpiness, and more factors that cause discomfort.

 - Your mattress gives you allergies.
 Bed bugs and dust mites accumulate as your mattress ages.
 Although many mattresses on sale present anti-dust mite and hypoallergenic properties, the effectiveness of the treatment may not last for years, resulting in allergic reactions.

 - Your mattress is old.
-The most obvious indicator to replace your mattress is its age.
-While gel or latex mattress lasts up to 10-15 years, other varieties may have a shorter lifespan.
+The most obvious reason to replace your mattress is its age.
+While gel or latex mattresses last up to 10–15 years, other varieties may have a shorter lifespan.
 Whether your sleeping situation changes or if you simply want to improve your sleep quality, it's important to choose comfort and invest in a reliable sleep solution.

 How to Dispose of Your mattress

 While it's easy to leave your preloved bed in a landfill, we want to encourage you to choose other ways that are more efficient.
-Below are environment-friendly ways to get rid of your old mattress.
+Below are environmentally friendly ways to get rid of your old mattress.

 Donate Your Mattress

-Note: Before donating your mattress, make sure it is in good condition, there are no infestations, and is thoroughly cleaned.
+Note: Before donating your mattress, make sure it is in good condition, has no infestations, and has been thoroughly cleaned.
 Vacuuming the mattress helps improve its quality before handing it to the next owner.
 However, if the mattress is not good for you, it won’t be beneficial for somebody else.
 If the quality of your mattress does not pass the donation standards, check out the other options.